KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `MMM-MTA-NextBus.js`: Replace it with `MagicMirror²`.
 6. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 7. Recommendation: Found `require('http')` in file `node_helper.js`: Replace 'http' by 'node:http'.
+8. Deprecated: Found `"grunt"` in file `package.json`: Grunt is practically unmaintained.
+Move on to something better.
-8. Recommendation: Replace eslintrc by new flat config.
+9. Recommendation: Replace eslintrc by new flat config.
-9. The branch name is 'master'.
+10. The branch name is 'master'.
 Consider renaming it to 'main'.

 ### [MMM-Multimonth by BKeyport](https://github.com/BKeyport/MMM-Multimonth)